David-Carlson/David-Carlson.github.io/_wip/2016-12-06-sketch-paper.md

 The slides above was my original explanation.
 Being a presentation format, it lacks the complete description, which I'll recreate below.

 The method deals with **contours** on the model.
 These are curves that define the overall shape, such as a jaw line or brow ridge.
 Put another way:
 > A sketch-based modeling system should use the very same eketches that designers would draw on a piece of paper to convey the shape.
 What are these lines? ...
-The Human visual system uses silhouettes as the first index into its memory of shapes, making everyday objects recognizable without color, shading or texture, but solely by their contours <sup><a href="https://www.cs.tau.ac.il/~dcor/articles/2007/A-Sketch-Based.pdf">[Src]</a></sup>
+The Human visual system uses silhouettes as the first index into its memory of shapes, making everyday objects recognizable without color, shading or texture, but solely by their contours <sup><a href="https://www.cs.tau.ac.il/~dcor/articles/2007/A-Sketch-Based.pdf">[1]</a></sup>

+One focus of the paper is to find contours such as silhouettes and modify in a aesthetic fashion, such as changing the profile of a nose.
+This involves changing the geometry to match the vertices on the silhouette with the intended path, while maintaining local shape.

+Another goal is to draw lines on a model and create a sharp edge, i.e a ridge or ravine, along that line by creating new vertices, displacing the vertices along the drawn line while "preserving the geometric details of the surface as much as possible".